Razyapoo/KGBClusteringDocumentation/local_grouping_of_clusters.md

 <h1 id="conclusion">Conclusion</h1>

-The concept used to implement global grouping made it easy to extend it to support local grouping.
-The main difference between global and local grouping of clusters is that in the global version, grouping is performed on the entire range of nodes, while in the local version, only on selected (by mouse click) nodes and all its hierarchical descendants (if any).
+The concept used to implement [global grouping](#TODO) made it easy to extend it to support local grouping.
+In the local version grouping is performed only on the selected nodes and all their descendants (if any).